Radd-25/Radd-25/README.md

 Hi there 👋
-- 🔭 I’m currently working on Learning C++ For my college year
+- I’m currently working on Learning Coding For my college year
-- 🌱 I’m currently learning C++, Html
+- I’m currently learning C++, Html (web dev) not passionate person, i just coding when i want to, and that make me sucks at it
-- 😄 Pronouns: He/Him